hellosteadman/soundslocal.co.uk/README.md

 Running `python manage.py serve` will start the development server at `http://localhost:8000`.
 You can set the host and port to something differenet if you need to.

 The first time you access a JS or SCSS resource (as per the build section above), that respective file will be compiled.
-Right now it'll only compile the first time, so if you make changes to JS and/or SCSS, you'll need to restart the dev server.
-I might improve that in the future.
+When the file changes, it's recompiled and a signal is sent to the browser to reload.

+### Hot reloading

+The server uses a cheap-and-cheerful way of handling hot-reload messages.
+Instead of using websockets (because your humble developer isn't up on async-await in Python like he is in Javascript), a cache of messages is saved in memory and accessed periodically by the browser.

+When a "reload" message is put on the stack, the browser either reloads the entire page or refreshes the CSS.

+It should trigger when content, templates, JS, or SCSS is changed.
+I'm sure there's room for improvement, but it works for my purposes.

 ## Plugins